Team-Stembryo/Integrated_Molecular-Phenotypic_Profiling_of_Stembryos/README.md

 # Integrated_Molecular-Phenotypic_Profiling_of_Stembryos
-This repository is a collection of all the code used to generate the data for the manuscript:
+This repository is a collection of all the code used to perform the analysis for the manuscript:

 [Integrated Molecular-Phenotypic Profiling Reveals Metabolic Control of Morphological Variation in Stembryos](https://doi.org/10.1101/2023.12.04.569921 )